Independent Sexual Violence Advisor (ISVA) Service

 CHILDREN & YOUNG PEOPLE

-Axis ISVA service has two Independent Sexual Violence Advisors who provide specialist support to children and young people aged 11 to 17 years, who have been victims of any form of sexual abuse/violence, including sexual exploitation and trafficking.
+Axis ISVA service has three Independent Sexual Violence Advisors who provide specialist support to children and young people aged 11 to 17 years, who have been victims of any form of sexual abuse/violence, including sexual exploitation and trafficking.

 ISVAs will risk assess and work with other relevant agencies in order to safeguard children and young people from further harm.